aandrew-me/ytDownloader/README.md

 npm start
 ```

+You need to download ffmpeg and put it in the root directory of the project.
+If you don't need to build for arm processor, you can download ffmpeg by executing any of the files - linux.sh / mac.sh / windows.sh depending on the platform.
+Otherwise you need to download ffmpeg from [here](https://github.com/yt-dlp/FFmpeg-Builds/releases) for windows/linux and from [here](http://www.osxexperts.net/) for mac (not tested)

 To build for Linux (It will create packages as specified in package.json).
 The builds are stored in **release** folder.
-You need to be in a Linux environment to execute those scripts.
-Otherwise you can download the ffmpeg binary for the respective platform and put it in the root directory of the app and build with electron-builder.

 ```
 npm run linux
 ```